ColiverSEC/Enterprise-IAM-Lab/entra/conditional-access.md

 📸 **Screenshot Example:**
 `/entra/screenshots/conditional-access/08-what-if-simulation.png`

----

-### Step 10: Review the Results
+### Step 3: Review the Results

 - The tool shows whether access would be **granted or blocked**
 - It highlights which policies are applied and which conditions triggered
 - Useful for validating policies **before deploying them** in production

-> 💡 **Tip:** Use the What If tool in your lab to safely experiment with different combinations of users, apps, and conditions without affecting real access.
+> 💡 **Tip:** Use the What If tool in your lab to safely experiment with different combinations of users, apps, and conditions without affecting real access

 ---